Equimatchable Claw-Free Graphs: Introduction

 In this paper, we investigate the characterization of claw-free equimatchable graphs.
 In Section \ref{sec:Preliminaries}, we give some preliminary results.
-In particular, we show that the case of equimatchable claw-free even graphs or with independence number at most 2 are trivial.
-We also show that the remaining equimatchable claw-free graphs have connectivity at most 3.
-Based on this fact, in Section \ref{sec:OddOrder}, we focus on 1-connected, 2-connected (based on a result of \cite{favaron1986equimatchable}) and 3-connected equimatchable claw-free odd graphs separately.
-Our full characterization is summarized in Section \ref{sec:Summary}, where we provide a recognition algorithm running in time \bigoh{m^{1,407}}.
+In particular, we show that the case of equimatchable claw-free graphs with even number of vertices reduces to cliques with an even number of vertices or a 4-cycle, and all graphs with odd number of vertices and independence number at most 2 are claw-free and equimatchable.
+We also show that the remaining equimatchable claw-free graphs have (vertex) connectivity at most 3.
+Based on this fact, in Section \ref{sec:OddOrder}, we focus on 1-connected, 2-connected (based on a result of Favaron \cite{favaron1986equimatchable}) and 3-connected equimatchable claw-free graphs with odd number of vertices separately.
+Our full characterization is summarized in Section \ref{sec:Summary}, where we provide a recognition algorithm running in time \bigoh{m^{1.407}} where $m$ refers to the number of edges in the input graph.